-Starting a blog has never been so easy with WordPress platform.
-You could just get the blog running in less than an hour.
-The game begins then – Generating relevant-targeted traffic and building an audience base.
+Starting a new blog has never been so easy with the tech advancements like WordPress.
+You could get the blog running in less than an hour.
+The game begins then: Generating quality-targeted traffic.

-In this article, you will learn how to drive and eventually increase traffic to your new blog.
+In this article, you will learn best ways to get traffic to your new blog.

 Ready?
 Let’s start!